Parents with concerns about fertility-related disorders are cared for by the reproductive endocrinology and infertility team.

 You will be treated by the experts of the Division of Reproductive Endocrinology and Infertility if you have conditions related to infertility, including fibroid tumors, recurrent pregnancy loss, abnormal uterine bleeding, endometriosis and risk of genetic disorders in offspring.

-Mayo Clinic is a leader in managing complex fertility problems, including infertility, fertility preservation, recurrent pregnancy loss, uterine fibroids, endometriosis, congenital uterine anomalies and conditions where there is risk of genetic disorders in offspring.
+Mayo Clinic is a leader in managing complex fertility problems, including infertility, cancer and fertility (oncofertility), diminished ovarian reserve, recurrent pregnancy loss, uterine fibroids, endometriosis, congenital uterine anomalies and conditions where there is risk of genetic disorders in offspring.

-Mayo Clinic offers an integrated approach to diagnosis and treatment of fertility-related disorders and has the most advanced IVF laboratory featuring an incubation system that allows real-time observation of embryo development.
+Mayo Clinic offers an integrated approach to diagnosis and treatment of fertility-related disorders, including fertility preservation and ovarian transplant.
+In addition, the clinic has the most advanced IVF laboratory featuring an incubation system that allows real-time observation of embryo development.
 Mayo is one of a few clinics in the United States to offer this technology.
 In addition, Mayo experts are leaders in fertility preservation for reproductive-age people with serious medical illnesses where treatment may impair future fertility.

-Mayo Clinic specialists offer an integrated approach to diagnosis and treatment, which may include evaluation by doctors in other specialties and comprehensive diagnostic testing and counseling.
+Your visit to Mayo Clinic may include evaluation by doctors in other specialties and comprehensive diagnostic testing and counseling.
 All staff physicians are board-certified in obstetrics and gynecology as well as reproductive endocrinology and infertility.

 Many gynecologic surgeries can reduce your fertility.
 Mayo Clinic reproductive surgeons specialize in techniques shown to maintain or optimize your maximum fertility potential.
 Specialists in this area use minimally invasive (occasionally open) approaches to treat uterine fibroids, endometriosis, uterine polyps, uterine adhesions and abnormalities of the uterus or fallopian tubes.
 They also perform outpatient microsurgery to reverse tubal ligations and offer innovative fibroid treatment options such as robotic myomectomy and MR-focused ultrasound surgery.